 Intel is one of the leading producers of microprocessors in the

 world.
-The company's first-quarter earnings exceeded the Zacks
+The company's fourth-quarter earnings exceeded the Zacks

-the consensus estimate.
-Though Intel's promise of success in the
+growth.
+Though Intel's promise of success in the mobile segment is

-mobile segment is encouraging, this is likely to be mitigated by
+encouraging, this is likely to be mitigated by conservative

-from ARM-based devices, and the impact of new product ramp-up
+ARM-based devices, and the impact of new product ramp-up costs.
+We,

 Intel Corporation (INTC), based in Santa Clara, California, is